-Bob Kessler is an attorney, certified behaviorist and dog trainer specializing in dog communication, management and socialization, He has shown German shepherd dogs in the breed ring, trained in obedience and competed in Rally.
+Bob Kessler is an attorney, certified behaviorist and dog trainer specializing in dog communication, management and socialization, He has shown German Shepherd dogs in the breed ring, trained in obedience and competed in Rally.
 Bob has studied and trained with many notable trainers, behaviorists and neuroscientists.
-His approach has evolved from 38years of professional training and research.
+His approach has evolved from 38 years of professional training and research.

 Bob has a gift for connecting with dogs and people.
-He will work with you and give you what you need to know so you can manage, socialize and train your dog through reward and praise, not punishment, nor dominance.
+He will work with you and give you what you need to know TO manage, socialize and train your dog through reward and praise, not punishment, nor dominance.
 Bob will show you how to utilize techniques that will ensure your ability to continue to train and communicate with your dog after he is gone.
 His system is designed to make you independent and effective through leadership and enrichment.